Shawn Mendes: Personal life

 Mendes resides in downtown Toronto.
-He began dating Cuban-American singer Camila Cabello in July 2019.
+He began dating American singer Camila Cabello in July 2019.
 Their relationship sparked controversy, as both were accused of attempting to start a relationship for publicity, but Mendes insisted it was "definitely not a publicity stunt".
 The couple announced their split in November 2021.
 Mendes briefly dated Sabrina Carpenter in early 2023.
+Since late 2025, Mendes has been in a relationship with Bruna Marquezine, a Brazilian model and actress.

 Regarding speculations about his sexuality, in June 2016, Mendes stated: "First of all, I'm not gay.
 Second of all, it shouldn't make a difference if I was or if I wasn't.
 The focus should be on the music and not my sexuality."
 In late October 2024, he commented that he was "still figuring out" his sexuality.

 Mendes has been open about his struggles with anxiety, which he disclosed publicly in his song "In My Blood".
 He said, "I spoke to a therapist a couple of times. [...]
 Therapy is what works for you.
 Therapy is listening to music and running on the treadmill, therapy is going to dinner with your friends—it's something that distracts you, that helps you heal and so it just depends on what you think therapy is.
 I made a conscious effort to be more connected to the people in my life.
 I found I was closing myself off from everybody, thinking that would help me battle it then realizing the only way I was going to battle it was completely opening up and letting people in."